 - Self-educate with respect to emergency planning on campus.
-This includes being knowledgeable of procedures and protocols and knowing how to react appropriately (e.g. knowing when to evacuate or not to evacuate a building); - Become self-prepared, identifying all mitigation strategies for protection when and wherever possible (e.g. knowing the location of the nearest Blue Phone, using the MUN Safe App); - Know the campus emergency telephone number, 637-2888; - Know the evacuation route, and assembly points for the area in which you live, work, study or enjoy recreational activities; - Participate in any applicable emergency management training/exercises related to the duties/responsibilities you have on campus; and - Become familiar with persons who live, study or work in your area who have disabilities or challenges.
+This includes being knowledgeable of procedures and protocols and knowing how to react appropriately (e.g. knowing when to evacuate or not to evacuate a building); - Become self-prepared, identifying all mitigation strategies for protection when and wherever possible (e.g. use of mobile blue light feature in MUN Safe app); - Know the campus emergency telephone number, 864-4100; - Know the evacuation route, and assembly points for the area in which you live, work, study or enjoy recreational activities; - Participate in any applicable emergency management training related to the duties/responsibilities you have on campus; and - Become familiar with persons who live, study or work in your area who have disabilities or challenges.
 Be prepared to assist in emergencies to ensure their safety.